BND Hamburger Icon

 Claims processing

 Insurers exist to process claims and help customers cover them, but claims assessment isn’t easy.
 Agents must review several policies and comb through every detail to determine how much the customer will receive for their claim.
-That can be a painstaking process – and AI can help.
+That can be a painstaking process, but AI can help.

-Machine learning tools can rapidly determine what’s involved in a claim and forecast the potential costs involved.
+Machine learning tools can rapidly determine what’s involved in a claim and forecast the potential costs.
 They may analyze images, sensors and the insurer’s historical data.
-An insurer can then look over the AI’s results to verify them and settle the claim.
+An insurer can then verify the AI’s results and settle the claim.
 The result benefits both the insurer and the customer.

-Does AI in the insurance industry benefit the consumer?
+How AI in the insurance industry benefits business owners

-Widespread industry adoption of a certain technology often reflects the benefits it offers to companies in the sector, sometimes with no obvious effects on the customer.
-That isn’t the case with insurance industry AI, which does have clear advantages for the customer.
+Widespread industry adoption of a specific technology often reflects the benefits it offers to companies in the sector, sometimes with no apparent effects on the customer.
+However, this isn’t the case with AI in the insurance industry, which provides clear customer advantages.
+AI tools can provide the following benefits to small business insurance customers:

 Key TakeawayKey takeaway

-AI in the insurance industry benefits both the insurer and the consumer, including small businesses that need to buy insurance.
+AI in the insurance industry benefits both insurers and customers, including companies that must buy small business insurance.

 The future of insurance AI